The Ultimate Guide Of Things To Do In Parris Island

 The only public school district in the immediate area of Parris Island is the Beaufort County School District.

-Though there are no schools on Parris Island, however, DoDEA has 3 schools in the Laurel Bay district, and they offer school buses.
-There are 2 elementary and 1 elementary/middle school that serves pre-kindergarten through 8th-grade students.
+Though there are no schools on Parris Island, DoDEA has three schools in the Laurel Bay district that offer school buses.
+Two elementary and one elementary/middle school serve pre-kindergarten through 8th-grade students.

 For more information on DoDEA/DDESS schools, contact the region Superintendent at 912-408-3090.
 Alternatively, parents and guardians may call the MCRD Parris Island School Liaison Officer at 843-846-6128.